 We manufacture our proprietary T2Dx Instrument and our sepsis test panels at our manufacturing facilities in Lexington, MA and Wilmington, MA.
-We perform all instrument and tray manufacturing and packaging of final components in accordance with applicable guidelines for medical device manufacturing.
-We outsource manufacturing of T2SARS-CoV-2 consumable cartridges to a contract manufacturer.
-Our particles are supplied by a sole source supplier, GE Healthcare.
+We perform all manufacturing and packaging of final components in accordance with applicable guidelines for medical device manufacturing.
+Our particles are supplied by a sole source supplier, Cytiva (a Danaher company), formerly GE Healthcare.
 We believe we can secure arrangements with other suppliers on commercially reasonable terms for the products and parts we outsource.

 We have implemented a quality management system designed to comply with FDA regulations and International Standards Organization, or ISO, standards governing medical device products.
-These regulations govern the design, manufacture, testing, release and service of diagnostic products as well as raw material receipt and control.
-We have received ISO 13485:2016 registration from the National Standards Authority of Ireland.
+These regulations govern the design, manufacture, testing, release, installation and service of diagnostic products as well as raw material receipt and control.
+We have received ISO 13485:2016 certification from the National Standards Authority of Ireland.
 Our key outsourcing partners are also ISO-certified.